aditya-shrey/aditya-shrey/README.md

 <div align="center">
     I’m currently a BS/MS student at Vanderbilt University studying Computer Science and Applied Mathematics.
-My academic and professional interests are deeply rooted in machine learning, optimization,     and data science.
+My academic and professional interests are rooted in statistical machine learning, deep learning, and optimization.
     <br></br>
     Checkout my blogs and projects on my <a href="https://aditya-shrey.github.io">personal website</a>.
 </div>